Commercial wall coating in Durham

 What we check before we specify anything

-- Moisture readings across the affected elevations
+- Moisture readings across the elevations that are causing trouble.

 Durham’s buildings, in honest general terms